Wednesday, May 26, 2010

 Price does count when upgrading your electronics, and these tips will help you figure out what features are worth the extra dollars.

-1. SIZE MATTERS when it comes to the screen, because this dictates from how far away you can see the unit, how large the numerics will be, and how “squeezed” the screen will become if you use a split-screen or zoom function.
+You could spend $500 bucks on a combination chartplotter/fishfinder, or you could spend $5,000—and there’s a world of difference between “inexpensive,” and “cheap”.
+How can you make an intelligent choice as to which unit best fits your needs and your budget?
+Make sure you consider these five important factors, before you pull the trigger.1.
+SIZE MATTERS when it comes to the screen, because this dictates from how far away you can see the unit, how large the numerics will be, and how “squeezed” the screen will become if you use a split-screen or zoom function.
 Look for units with screens that are at least 5” diagonal, or larger.
 Anything smaller then this is going to be tough to see unless you’re hunched right over it.

 Another important screen feature is resolution, which will determine just how much detail the unit can provide.
 Resolution is measured by the pixel count, with more pixels being better.
 Cheap units provide only a few hundred pixels by a few hundred, but you can easily find inexpensive units with 480 by 480 or more.
 And also check out the screen’s visibility when wearing polarized sunglasses.
 Many will fade when viewed from an angle in bright sunlight.
 To test this out in the store, bring a bright spotlight and your sunglasses with you when you shop.
 Hit the unit with the light, put on your glasses, and see if you can still see the screen as you lean off to one side.